NCERT Book Solutions Class 7 History Our Pasts – II Chapter 5

 1. How is the “trabeate” principle of architecture different from the “arcuate”?

-Answer: The “trabeate” principle of architecture is different from the “arcuate”.
-Because in the trabeate principle of architecture, roofs, doors and windows were made by placing a horizontal beam across two vertical columns.
+Answer: The “trabeate” principle of architecture is different from the “arcuate” principle.
+In the trabeate principle of architecture, roofs, doors and windows were made by placing a horizontal beam across two vertical columns.
 But, in the arcuate principle of architecture, the weight of the superstructure above the doors and windows was carried by arches.

 2. What is a shikhara?